Danny Howells: Biography

-In 1999, Danny Howells began his Nocturnal Frequencies series of mix albums on the record label Obsessive.
+In 1999, Howells began his Nocturnal Frequencies series of mix albums on the record label Obsessive.
 He also began remixing with Dick Trevor, and the two soon adopted the name Science Department for their original productions.
 Howells continued his live DJing, playing regularly at clubs including Bedrock, Renaissance, Cream, and Ministry of Sound.
 After the release of his next Nocturnal Frequencies album, Howells left Bedrock and Ministry of Sound, taking a residency at Twilo in New York City.
 After finishing the Science Department track "Breathe", Howells compiled his next mix album Nubreed 002.
 The second entry in Global Underground's Nubreed series, Howells's album consisted largely of funky, progressive, tech house.
 Howells was voted number ten of the world's top DJs in DJ Magazine's 2001 Top 100 DJs poll.

 Howells continued his relationship with Global Underground, releasing the first album in their 24:7 series in July 2003.
 The first disc features a primarily downtempo or chill out music, similarly to Nick Warren's Global Underground 024: Reykjavik, while the second is more of a club mix.
 In 2005, Global Underground brought in Howells for the 27th entry in their series.
 Howells entry, Global Underground 027: Miami, is based on his 31 October 2004 performance at Club Space in Miami, Florida.
 The first disc is based on his morning set and the second disc on his late night set.

 In 2008 he launched his own record label "Dig Deeper", initially as a means of showcasing his own productions, but more recently featuring many new and established artists.
 In 2011 he released the first compilation on this imprint, entitled "Phase One".

 Genre and style

 Up until the late 1990s, DJs such as Howells allowed themselves to be categorised under genres like "deep trance".
 However, with the commercialisation of trance, Howells and others began to be classified as progressive house, tribal house, or tech house.

-Danny Howells is also known for his unique clothing styles, including wearing eye liner and "loud" Paisley shirts, which he buys from vintage stores or thrift shops.
+Howells is also known for his unique clothing styles, including wearing eye liner and "loud" Paisley shirts, which he buys from vintage stores or thrift shops.